 \section{Abstract}

-We reexamine the relativistic 2+1 dimensional Lee model in light-front coordinates on flat space and on a space-time with a spatial section given by a compact manifold in the usual canonical formalism.
+We revisit the relativistic 2+1 dimensional Lee model on flat space in light-front coordinates and on a space-time with a spatial section given by a compact manifold, in the usual canonical formalism.
 The simpler 2+1 dimension is chosen because renormalization is needed only for the mass difference but not required for the coupling constant and the wavefunction.
 The model is constructed non-perturbatively based on the resolvent formulation \cite{kaynak2009relativistic}.
 The bound state spectrum is studied through its ``principal operator" and bounds for the ground state energy are obtained.
 We show that the formal expression found indeed defines the resolvent of a self-adjoint operator--the Hamiltonian of the interacting system.
-Moreover, we prove an essential result that the principal operator corresponds to a self-adjoint holomorphic family of type-A in the sense of Kato.
+Moreover, we prove an essential result that the principal operator corresponds to a self-adjoint holomorphic family of type-A, in the sense of Kato.